jestjs/jest/docs/CLI.md

 No tests found
 ```

-Passing an exact path will execute only the given test:
+However, passing an exact path will execute only the given test:

 ```bash
 jest --runTestsByPath __tests__/t1.test.js
 ```